 The 2019/20 tax year began on Saturday, 6th April 2019.
-There are some changes you should be aware of as a contractor (some of which have already came into effect from the 1st April) as you may be affected.
+There are some changes you should be aware of as a contractor (some of which came into effect on 1st April) as you may be affected.

 What’s changing in the new tax year?